Reimbursements to Employees

 Q. I have direct deposit for payroll payments; do I need to do anything to receive reimbursements through direct deposit?

-A. No. Since you are already signed up for direct deposit, payment of reimbursements will automatically be deposited in the same bank account you have identified for payroll funds.
+A. No. Since you are already signed up for the direct deposit, payment of reimbursements will automatically be deposited in the same bank account you have identified for payroll funds.

 Q. Can I select a different bank account for the direct deposit of my reimbursements?